 What We Think is Cool or Lame

-Employees think that clear communication, mutual respect, and recognition are important at work.
+Employees think clear communication, mutual respect, and recognition are important at work.
 These things help create a positive culture and make employees happy and productive.

 So, what the company values and believes in has a big impact on what employees see as good or bad in the workplace.